Unmarried Partner Visa UK

 Following this, the applicant will need to submit their supporting documents, which should be carefully organized and clearly labeled.
 It is crucial to ensure that all documents are included and meet the specified requirements.
 Finally, the applicant will need to pay the application fee and the Immigration Health Surcharge.
 It is important to keep track of the application progress and respond promptly to any requests for additional information or clarification.

-The Home Office fee is £1048 to apply from inside the UK and £1846 from outside the UK.
-On top of this, you will have to pay for an immigration health surcharge, which is £624 a year.
+The Home Office fee for an unmarried partner visa is £1,321 to apply from inside the UK and £1,938 from outside the UK.
+On top of this, you will have to pay for an immigration health surcharge, which is £1035 a year.

 Frequently Asked Questions (FAQs)